ecordes-vt/docs/src/docs/developer/engines/tutorial/engine-tutorial-step-3.md

 The `-it` options tell Docker to make the session _interactive_ (`-i` &mdash; keep STDIN open), in the time-honored TTY manner (`-t`).

-After you've executed the above CLI command, check the console to be sure the commasnd executed without errors.
+After you've executed the above CLI command, check the console to be sure the commands executed without errors.
 (If your engine code contains bugs, it's possible the container will fail to start.)

 ## Use the Test Console App